 I choose to expose her to new experiences that spark her imagination and curiosity.

-I choose to listen when she speaks so she knows she is listened to and will speak up.
+I choose to listen when she speaks, so she knows she is listened to and will continue to speak up.

 I choose to help her problem solve and not fix every challenge right away, so she knows she is capable of fixing problems herself.

 I choose to buy her shoes without laces, at least for now, because it’s cruel ( to teachers) to send kids to school with laces if they can’t tie them themselves.